Help & learning for Windows 11 is coming soon!

 Cross-device copy and paste requires the exchange of data between your PC and Android device.
 If you’ve allowed your devices to sync over mobile data, and you’re not connected to a Wi-Fi network, then copy and paste will use data.
-If this setting is turned off, you’ll only be able to copy and paste when both your Android device and PC are connected to a Wi-Fi network.
+If this setting is turned off, you’ll only be able to copy and paste when both your Android device or Surface Duo and PC are connected to a Wi-Fi network.

 If you have the Link to Windows app on your Android device, you can check this by going to Settings > Advanced Features > Link to Windows and toggle Use mobile data.